-The Art degree is designed to provide a balanced foundation in both studio art and art history.
+The Art degree at Lake Tahoe Community College is designed to provide a balanced foundation in both studio art and art history.
 Its curriculum is focused to meet the needs of art students who are beginning to develop skills and concepts, as well as for experienced students seeking further development.
-The Art department is committed to a structured environment in which faculty and students work closely together in an atmosphere that is responsive, supportive, and encourages experimentation.
+The Art Department is committed to a structured environment in which faculty and students work closely together in an atmosphere that is responsive, supportive, and encourages experimentation.

 Program Learning Outcomes

 • Explain the history of Western art and its cultural significance and the role that

 art has had in shaping our lives and aesthetics.